-The RW2 model can be extended to estimating two-dimensional functions by defining \mathcal{G} on a regular lattice.
-The full conditional distributions for the nodes in the interior of the lattice are Gaussian with mean and precision given by where the locations denoted by ' \bullet ' represent the neighbors that f{ij} depends on, and the number in front of each grid denotes the weight given to the corresponding '•' locations.
-We need to apply necessary boundary corrections to (3.2) to fix rank deficiency issue (see Rue and Held (2005) Sec.
+The RW2 model can be extended to estimating two-dimensional functions by defining $\mathcal{G}$ on a regular lattice.
+The full conditional distributions for the nodes in the interior of the lattice are Gaussian with mean and precision given by where the locations denoted by '•' represent the neighbors that $f{ij}$ depends on, and the number in front of each grid denotes the weight given to the corresponding '•' locations.
+Note that we need to apply necessary boundary corrections to (7) to fix rank deficiency issue (see Rue and Held, 2005, Sec.
 3.4.2).
-It can be proved that this two-dimensional random walk (RW2D) model has a density of form (3.1) and its Q{θ} has a rank of n-3.
-Yue and Speckman (2010) showed that the RW2D model is closely related to the thin-plate spline model (e.g., Wahba (1990)).
+It can be proved that this two-dimensional random walk (RW2D) model has density of form (6) and its $Q{\theta}$ has a rank of n - 3.
+Yue and Speckman (2010) showed that the RW2D model is closely related to the thin-plate spline model (e.g., Wahba, 1990).